bytecodealliance/cap-std/README.md

   </p>
 </div>

-`cap-std` crate provides a capability-based version of [`std`].
-It provides capability-based versions of interfaces you are used to.
+`cap-std` crate provides a capability-oriented version of [`std`].
+It provides capability-oriented versions of interfaces you are used to.

 The filesystem module, [`cap_std::fs`], is known to work on Linux, macOS, and FreeBSD, and probably can be easily ported to other modern Unix-family